 At school students have access to a phone and with permission can call home.
 In addition, parents may call the school, and we can reach your child immediately.
 However, we do realize that for some families, communication via a cell phone is desired.
-Cell phones/Apple watches, or any internet/phone capable device may be brought to school but must be turned off during school hours and not used once students enter class at 8:10 and not turned on until after the 3:00 dismissal bell.
-Students can use their cell phone before and after school if they do so appropriately.
-Personal electronic devices will be given to the teacher at the beginning of the school day and returned at school dismissal.
+Cell phones/Apple watches, or any internet/phone capable device that is brought to school must be turned off during school hours, 8:00AM and 3:00PM, and not turned on until after the 3:00 dismissal bell.
+Students may use their cell phone before and after school if they do so appropriately.
+Personal electronic devices will be stored at the beginning of the school day and returned at school dismissal.
 Teachers and administrators will confiscate phones if they are on or should interfere with the efficient running of the school day.
 Phone violations will result in the following consequences:

-- 1st offense Students may pick up the phone in the office after school is dismissed. - 2^{nd} offense A parent or guardian must pick up the phone in the office. - 3rd offense A parent or guardian must pick up the phone in the office and a detention will be issued.
-A plan will be developed to determine the return of the device. - 4th offense A parents or guardian must pick up the phone in the office and an In-School Suspension will be issued.
-Students will not be allowed to bring their device to school.
+- 1st offense Students may pick up the phone in the office after school is dismissed. - 2nd offense A parent or guardian must pick up the phone in the office. - 3rd offense A parent or guardian must pick up the phone in the office and a detention will be issued.
+A plan will be developed to determine the return of the device. - 4th offense A parent or guardian must pick up the phone in the office and an In-School Suspension will be issued.
+Students will not be allowed to bring their device to school